 It is recommended that UN in Kyrgyzstan together with the national partners preform substantive assessment of competitiveness of Kyrgyzstan agriculture sector.
 The purpose should be to identify the basic production and trade trends, while at the same time identify Kyrgyzstan’s position in agricultural production and trade compared to the neighboring countries, CIS region, other regions and the World.
 This should include analysis of participation of certain groups of products and individual products in production, production value and trade; analysis of trends in production and trade and use different criteria for competitiveness analysis to ensure marks and ranks for each of them.
 This could be done as a part of regional competiveness assessment, forming one of the pillars of the future strategy for addressing regional development disparities.

 Assessment of competitiveness in agriculture sector could serve as the basis for a comprehensive, multi-fold approach that UN in Kyrgyzstan could follow in the area of agriculture.
 Based on findings, UN could provide demanded assistance to agriculture producers to increase productivity and diversify products and use optimal agriculture crops for the type of land and weather conditions.
 Support may include adequate seeds, fertilizers, agriculture machinery, improvement of irrigation system, land reclamation / improvement / melioration; advisory services to agriculture producers and farmers for improved productivity, etc.

+It is recommended that UN explores opportunities to identify needs and provide support to rural women, female heads of households, in line with their needs;

 It is recommended that UN explore opportunities to assist with land market efficiency so that the land infrastructure and large areas are better or more rationally used.

 It is recommended that UN provide assistance to the farmers and agriculture producers to work on appropriate self-organization.
-This will improve their capacity to confront the increasing competition, while at the same time upgrade processing sector industry (in particular the farmers owned and located in rural areas) and contribute to the improved production capacity (quantity as well as quality) of the agriculture sector.
+This will improve their capacity to confront the increasing competition, while at the same time upgrade processing sector industry (in particular the farmers owned and located in rural areas) and contribute to reducing food losses and waste along the value chains as well as improved production capacity (quantity as well as quality) of the agriculture sector.
 Some of the opportunities in this field could be: support to farm enlargement, including their consolidation, restructuring and specialization; establishment of farmer organizations, (cooperatives and producer/ processor/ trader associations, and commodity specific chambers of agriculture, etc.).
+In addition agro industrial parks which could establish a secured outlet for the farm produce are worthwhile to be promoted.

 UN in Kyrgyzstan should continue/ expand support to policymaking and policy implementation in the area of agriculture.
 This should include technical assistance to the Government and other stakeholder to perform critical review of current policies, laws and strategies for agriculture and rural development and based on findings elaborate, implement and monitor appropriate agricultural and rural development policies and programs; this should include food safety measures.